SUNSET - A Sensor-fUsioN based semantic SegmEnTation exemplar for ROS-based self-adaptation: Introduction

-\ourartifact{} is explicitly designed to contain uncertainties with unknown source.
-This leads to a 1:n mapping between a detected symptom and possible adaptations in the system that may be valid depending on the root cause of the symptom.
-Moreover, multiple symptoms can occur at the same time in \ourartifact{}.
-Together, these characteristics introduce additional complexity for planning adaptations in the managing system: it must decide which symptom to prioritise and analyse the system to identify the correct underlying source of uncertainty.

-\ourartifact{} also provides a practical, robotics-relevant workload.
-It implements a sensor-fusion semantic-segmentation pipeline that uses a real machine-learning model whose input preprocessing can be perturbed to produce realistic degradations in performance.
-Moreover, the exemplar supports the four main types of architectural adaptations common in \ac{rsass}\cite{alberts_software_2025} which are aimed at either self-optimization or self-healing capabilities, i.e., handling internal component faults, in the system.
-Furthermore, it maps injected faults to established \ac{ros} diagnostic criticality levels.
+For the semantic segmentation, \ourartifact{} implements a sensor-fusion-based approach that uses a real machine-learning model whose inputs can be perturbed to produce realistic degradations in performance.
+Moreover, the exemplar supports the four main types of architectural adaptations common in \ac{rsass}\cite{alberts_software_2025} which are aimed at either self-optimization or self-healing, i.e., more critical failures, capabilities.

-This combination of realistic \ac{ros}{2}-based robotics software integration, rich adaptation capabilities, and concurrent uncertainties with unknown sources makes \ourartifact{} a novel and challenging exemplar for evaluating robotic self-adaptivity approaches.

-To summarize, our work offers the following contributions: \begin{itemize} \item An exemplar in which multiple uncertainties can lead to the same symptom requiring root cause analysis. \item The first \ac{ros}-based exemplar that allows all common adaptations for self-adaptive robotic applications to be performed by a managing system to resolve concurrent uncertainties. \item A ML model offering realistic data for degraded performance. \item An exemplar with detailed documentation how to evaluate new managing systems with an exemplary baseline. \end{itemize}
+This combination of realistic \ac{ros}{2}-based robotics software integration, rich adaptation capabilities, and concurrent failures with unknown sources makes \ourartifact{} a novel and challenging exemplar for evaluating \ac{rsass} approaches.
+To summarize, our work offers the following contributions: \begin{itemize} \item An exemplar in which multiple faults can lead to the same failure requiring root cause analysis. \item The first \ac{ros}-based exemplar that allows all common adaptations for self-adaptive robotic applications to be performed by a managing system to resolve concurrent failures. \item A ML model offering realistic data for degraded performance. \item An exemplar with detailed documentation how to evaluate new managing systems with an exemplary baseline. \end{itemize}